 Master of Science in Counseling Psychology

 The Master of Science in Counseling Psychology from Avila University is a 60-62 credit hour degree program designed to provide specialized education in the field of counseling psychology.
 The program is designed to help graduates meet the educational criteria required for licensed mental health counselors in Kansas and Missouri and is accredited by MPCAC.
-Fall 2018 MPCAC Annual Survey data can be accessed here.
+MPCAC recently approved the counseling program's accreditation for 10 years - valid through January 2028!
+Fall 2019 MPCAC Annual Survey data can be accessed here.

 The Avila University School of Psychology is committed to the scientist-practitioner model to train masters-level counseling psychologists for the delivery of mental health services in a variety of settings, such as private practice, mental health clinics, counseling centers, and human service agencies.
 Students who earn a masters degree in counseling psychology will be able to assist people experiencing social, behavioral, and personal mental health problems through a variety of approaches and learned techniques.

 Internship requires a 750-hour field experience completed between one semester of practicum and at least two semesters of internship.
 The internship class begins at 4:00 pm.
 The graphic is representative of the number of hours needed at a clinical site.

 Program Requirements - 60 credit hours